List of Green Lanterns: Hal Jordan

 Hal Jordan was created in 1959 by writer John Broome and artist Gil Kane and first appeared in Showcase #22 (October 1959).
-Hal Jordan is a reinvention of a previous character called Green Lantern that had appeared in 1940s comic books as the character Alan Scott.
-Hal Jordan is a member and occasionally leader of the intergalactic police force called the Green Lantern Corps, as well as a founding member of the Justice League.
-He fights evil across the Universe with a ring that grants him a variety of superpowers.
+Hal Jordan is a reinvention of the Green Lantern concept and is a member, and occasionally leader, of the Green Lantern Corps, as well as a founding member of the Justice League.

 Guy Gardner

-Guy Gardner is a core member of the Green Lantern family of characters, and for a time (late 1980s through mid-1990s) was also a significant member of the Justice League family of characters.
-He was created by John Broome and Gil Kane (who patterned him after actor Martin Milner) in Green Lantern (vol. 2) #59 (March 1968), although the character was changed significantly in the 1980s by Steve Englehart and Joe Staton who turned him into a jingoistic parody of an ultra-macho "red-blooded American male."
-This latter remains the character's archetype to this date.
+Guy Gardner is a core member of the Green Lantern family of characters, and, for a time, (late 1980s through mid-1990s) was also a significant member of the Justice League.
+He was created by John Broome and Gil Kane in Green Lantern (vol. 2) #59 (March 1968), even though the character was changed significantly in the 1980s by Steve Englehart and Joe Staton, who turned him into a jingoistic parody of an ultra-macho "red-blooded American male".
+Gardner's appearance was originally patterned on actor Martin Milner.

 John Stewart

-John Stewart was the second African-American superhero to appear in DC Comics.
+John Stewart was the fourth African-American superhero to appear in DC Comics.
 The character was created by Dennis O'Neil and Neal Adams, and first appeared in Green Lantern (vol. 2) #87 (December 1971), when artist Neal Adams came up with the idea of a substitute Green Lantern.
 Stewart's original design was based on actor Sidney Poitier.

 Kyle Rayner

-Created by writer Ron Marz and artist Darryl Banks, Rayner first appeared in Green Lantern (vol. 3) #48 (1994), as part of the "Emerald Twilight" storyline, in which DC Comics replaced Green Lantern Hal Jordan with Rayner, who was the sole Green Lantern for years until the late 1990s.
-He was DC's star Green Lantern into the mid-2000s.
+Created by writer Ron Marz and artist Darryl Banks, Rayner first appeared in Green Lantern (vol. 3) #48 (1994), as part of the "Emerald Twilight" storyline, becoming the sole Green Lantern for years through the late 1990s and mid-2000s.
 During this period, he was also briefly known as Ion.

 Simon Baz

-Created by writer Geoff Johns and artist Doug Mahnke, Simon first appeared in 2012 following DC's 2011 company-wide relaunch as part of its Green Lantern story arc "Rise of the Third Army", in which Baz replaces Silver Age hero Hal Jordan as the Green Lantern of Earth's sector.
-Prior to this, the character made an unnamed cameo in The New 52 Free Comic Book Day Special Edition #1.
-At the time, Baz debuted to a positive critical reaction and over time gained a sizable fanbase.
-DC later added Baz to its flagship team-up title Justice League of America in 2013.
+Created by writer Geoff Johns and artist Doug Mahnke, Simon first appeared in 2012 following the New 52 as part of the story arc "Rise of the Third Army", replacing Hal Jordan as the Green Lantern of Earth's sector.
+Prior to this, the character made an unnamed cameo in Free Comic Book Day Special Edition #1.
+He was later added to the Justice League in 2013.